 Click for directions

-Treatment for a brachial plexus injury includes an evaluation and personalized treatment plan provided through our Outpatient Therapy Center in Grand Rapids.
-The evaluation process includes interviews with you and other caregivers, coupled with a comprehensive review of your child’s medical history.
-We observe how your child performs tasks like crawling or walking, reaching for and playing with toys, eating and dressing.
-We assess your child’s range of motion, sensation, muscle strength and coordination.
+Treatment begins with an evaluation process that includes interviews with you and other caregivers and a comprehensive review of your child’s medical history.
+We observe how your child performs tasks, such as crawling or walking, reaching for and playing with toys, eating and dressing.
+We assess range of motion, sensation, muscle strength and coordination.

 Individualized therapy sessions are scheduled if the assessment indicates a need for brachial plexus treatment.
-We use play and other fun activities to engage your child in therapy sessions that may include gentle stretching and strengthening exercises and sensory techniques.
-We also demonstrate coordination exercises to increase hand grasp and mobility and adaptive techniques for dressing, bathing and eating.
+We use fun activities to engage your child in therapy sessions that may include gentle stretching and strengthening exercises, and sensory techniques.
+We also demonstrate coordination exercises to increase hand grasp, mobility and adaptive techniques for dressing, bathing and eating.

 Depending on your child’s needs, your therapist may recommend specialized brachial plexus treatment, such as splinting, massage, kinesiotape, pool therapy, threshold electrical stimulation (TES) or neuromuscular electrical stimulation (NMES).
-Our Pediatric Brachial Plexus Injury Program services are available with a prescription from your child’s physician.
+Mary Free Bed Kids services are available with a prescription from your child’s physician.

-The Clubfoot Center, part of Mary Free Bed Rehabilitation Hospital’s outpatient program, offers the Ponseti Method of specialized treatment for babies born with clubfoot.
+Mary Free Bed Kids offers the Ponseti Method of specialized treatment for babies born with clubfoot.
 It’s a conservative, nonsurgical approach with excellent success rates and has become the standard of care worldwide.

 Fewer than five percent of children treated with the Ponseti Method will need surgical correction, according to the American Academy of Orthopaedic Surgeons.

 Clubfoot can be easily detected by prenatal ultrasound before birth.
 Early detection of musculoskeletal abnormalities improves the correction prognosis.
 It allows our experts to discuss treatment options with parents before birth and begin treatment within one to two weeks after your baby is born.